Apple debuts macOS Big Sur with all-new design, ARM support

 Interestingly, Apple has added a Privacy Report button that shows how individual sites are tracking you, within a single button press, and the app now runs 50% faster than Chrome, according to the company.
 New extensions are being added, as well, with an extension store for developers — plus highly limited access so users can control how the extensions work.
 Safari will also be able to do live webpage translations, similar to what was unveiled for iOS 14 earlier today.

 macOS Big Sur will also include support for ARM CPUs.
-Apple says that Microsoft and Adobe have already developed ARM-compatible versions of their Mac apps — including Photoshop — as has Apple, which already has all of its Mac integrated apps and Final Cut Pro running natively.
+Apple says that Microsoft and Adobe have already developed ARM-compatible versions of their Mac apps — including Word, Excel, and Photoshop — as has Apple, which already has all of its Mac integrated apps and Final Cut Pro running natively.
 Third-party developers will be able to use an Apple developer transition kit to create compatible code ahead of the release of ARM Macs, the first of which is expected by the end of this year.

-Intel Mac apps will be able to run on ARM Macs using Rosetta 2, an emulator developed by Apple.
-Additionally, at least on ARM-based machines, macOS Big Sur will be able to run iOS and iPadOS applications using virtualization.
-At this point, it’s unknown whether ARM apps will also run directly on Intel-based machines under virtualization, or whether the feature will only be supported in the opposite direction.
+Intel Mac apps will be able to run on ARM Macs using Big Sur’s Rosetta 2, an emulator developed by Apple; moreover, unmodified iOS and iPadOS applications will also run on ARM Macs using virtualization.
+However, Mac, iOS, and iPadOS ARM apps will not run directly on Intel-based machines without Xcode 12 updates.

 macOS Big Sur is available today to registered developers, and available in public beta in July.
-Xcode 12, Apple’s developer toolkit, is also available now for Macs.
+Apple’s developer toolkit Xcode 12 is also available now for Macs here.